Interim Final Rule: Safe Management of Recalled Airbags

 While the Takata recall is the impetus for the rule, the airbag waste exemption also includes non-Takata airbag waste.
 Managing all airbag waste under the same protective requirements will avoid confusion, increase efficiency and will help prevent non-Takata airbag waste from being diverted into the municipal waste stream.

-EPA is seeking comment on this interim final rule, but the rule is effective immediately upon publication in the Federal Register.
-The comment period will be open for 60 days from the time the interim final rule is published in the Federal Register.
-EPA will consider these comments in determining whether any additional revisions to the regulation of airbag waste are necessary in the future.
+The rule was effective immediately upon publication in the Federal Register on November 30, 2018.
+EPA will consider the comments received in determining whether any additional revisions to the regulation of airbag waste are necessary in the future.

 EPA held two webinars about this interim final rule on November 30, 2018 and December 6, 2018.
 Find out more, check out the presentation slides and listen to a recording of the November webinar by clicking the red "View Archive" button when you get to the CLU-IN web page.